Greener towers

 For instance, in 2015 the city wrapped its tallest residential building, the 39-story Prelude tower, in three inches of steel-encased insulation.
 Its energy bills have since dropped 47 percent.
 The renovations were intentionally limited to the exterior so residents, for whom stable housing is paramount, wouldn’t need to be relocated.
 Even in cases where upgrades have required interior work — like the 500-unit public housing complex Paris Habitat, where walls are being re-insulated with sustainable cork — two years of meaningful consultation with residents has led to broad satisfaction with the process.
 Paris Habitat even kept 50 apartments vacant so tenants could stay in the complex while their units were being overhauled.

-Sign up for the Reasons to be Cheerful newsletter.The approach could offer lessons for other public housing authorities, including New York’s, which published an updated sustainability agenda last month that calls for solar roofs and community gardens, all of which it specified must be implemented in close consultation with tenants.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The approach could offer lessons for other public housing authorities, including New York’s, which published an updated sustainability agenda last month that calls for solar roofs and community gardens, all of which it specified must be implemented in close consultation with tenants.
 “The linchpin of the current capital program is stakeholder engagement,” said NYCHA’s executive vice president of capital projects.

 Here kitty, kitty